Meet Angelina Jolie and Brad Pitt's kids in chronological order

 — Jolie (@ajolieph) January 29, 2017

-Following the birth of Shiloh Nouvel, Brad Pitt and Angelina Jolie welcomed two more kids, charming set of twins into their family – Knox Léon and Vivienne Marcheline.
+Following the birth of Shiloh Nouvel, the Mr. & Mrs. Smith duo welcomed a charming set of twins into their family – Knox Léon and Vivienne Marcheline.
 Born on July 12, 2008, in Nice, France, they are the youngest members of the vibrant Jolie-Pitt brood, rounding off their remarkable family of six kids.
 Knox’s name also carries a special significance as it honours Pitt’s grandfather, Hal Knox Hillhouse.

 Upon their return home with the newborn twins, Angelina and Brad humorously described their household as “chaotic.”
 Nevertheless, their older children lent a helping hand in embracing the new additions to the family.